ImmersiveProject/QBCore-vehicles.lua-for-PLOKS_CARS/README.md

 All the vehicles are labeled by brand for easy finding and editing.

-# You will need to add some code in your qb-vehicleshop/config.lua</br>
+# You will need to the categories in your qb-vehicleshop/config.lua</br>

-These file go here for example.</br>
+These go here for example.</br>
 ```
  ['Job'] = 'none', -- Name of job or none
         ['ShopLabel'] = 'Luxury Vehicle Shop',